fsprojects/Rezoom.SQL/README.md

   * Demonstrates how the example integration can be used.

-* Micro-ORM Rezoom.ORM
+* Micro-ORM StaticQL.Mapping

-  * Not really dependent or inherently integrated with the rest of Rezoom, but designed to work well with it.
+  * Not dependent or inherently integrated with the rest of Rezoom, but designed to work well with it.

   * Automatically materializes the results of a SQL query (`IDataReader`) as CLR objects e.g. `User list`.